metal3d/docker-xmrig/README.md

 Here, you can launch xmrig in a docker container to make it easy to launch it on Kubernetes, Swarm, or on local computer using standard docker command.

+The image is based on Alpine to reduce size.
+It works, for now, only on Linux hosts.

 - Note: To make the container mining for **your wallet**, you'll need to have a monero wallet (see https://mymonero.com/) and follow instructions.
 Then change options for the container as explained in the following section
+- Note: The Xmrig API is set to port 3000, see documentation: https://github.com/xmrig/xmrig/blob/v3.2.0/doc/API.md
 - Note: this is a CPU version of Xmrig, nvidia version will be proposed later, but that's a bit more complex

+If you want to donate for that project, here is my Wallet address:

+`44vjAVKLTFc7jxTv5ij1ifCv2YCFe3bpTgcRyR6uKg84iyFhrCesstmWNUppRCrxCsMorTP8QKxMrD3QfgQ41zsqMgPaXY5`

+Or, use that docker container with default options to give me CPU time.

 ## Launch it